influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 ```
 kapacitor define <TASK_ID> -template <TEMPLATE_ID> -vars <PATH_TO_VARS_FILE> (-no-reload) -dbrp <DATABASE>.<RETENTION_POLICY>
 ```

+This form of the `define` command requires a new or existing task identifier provided immediately after the `define` token.
+If the identifier does not yet exist in Kapacitor a new task will be created.
+If the identifier already exists the existing task will be updated.
+The required template to be used is identified with the `-template` argument.
+The target database and retention policy identified by the argument `-dbrp` is also required as is a path to the file containing variable definitions identified by the `-var` argument.
+The optional boolean argument `-no-reload` will prevent reloading the task into memory.
+The default behavior is to reload an updated task.

 **Example 31 &ndash; Defining a new Task - from Template**